Treatment

 Types of Lower Back Pain Surgery

-• Discectomy: Removal of the herniated portion of a disc to relieve pressure on the nerve root.
+• Discectomy: Removal of the herniated portion of a spinal disc to relieve pressure on a compressed nerve root.

-• Laminectomy: Removal of the lamina (the back part of the vertebra) to expand the spinal canal and relieve nerve compression.
+• Laminectomy: Removal of part of the lamina (the back portion of the vertebra) to enlarge the spinal canal and relieve nerve compression caused by spinal stenosis.

-• Spinal Fusion: Joining two or more vertebrae to stabilize the spine and reduce pain caused by movement.
+• Spinal Fusion: Joining two or more vertebrae to stabilize the spine and reduce pain caused by spinal instability or abnormal motion.

 The Surgical Process